-The ASTW has more than 300 members who are freelancers and staff writers, travel editors, radio and television broadcasters, bloggers, guide book authors, photographers and public relations (PR), social media and marketing professionals.
+The ASTW has more than 300 members who are freelancers and staff writers, travel editors, radio and television broadcasters, digital influencers, guide book authors, photographers and public relations (PR), social media and marketing professionals.

 Chances are if you’ve enjoyed a recent travel story, and perhaps ogled a gorgeous travel photograph, it’s been the work of an ASTW member.
 Our members’ work appears regularly in major newspapers, magazines and websites across Australia and all over the world.